CaptainJimmy/HarborMaster/README.md

 *Manager can log in and see fuel consumption of vessels per hour and create ad-hoc reports *(future versions)*

 ###Technologies Used:
-*Google Authentication
+* Google Authentication
-*Foundation front end
+* Foundation front end
-*Javascript/jquery
+* Javascript/jquery
-*JSON
+* JSON
-*AJAX
+* AJAX
-*Firebase
+* Firebase
-*Email of reports via server GMail API
+* Emailed reports via server GMail API
-*Openweather API for weather reports
+* Openweather API for weather reports
-*GitHub for VCS and Collaboration
+* GitHub for VCS and Collaboration